Shashank12-03/ase_assignment/README.md

 - Full marks only if all correct options are selected.
 - Otherwise, `0` marks for that question.
 - Quiz’s `attempted` count is automatically incremented.

+---
+As I was unable to record a video, I have also added some considerations and design principles I followed, see [README_DESIGN.md](README_DESIGN.md).